Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/SegNet.md

 Decoder

-> The appropriate decoder in the decoder network upsamples its input feature map(s) using the memorized max-pooling indices from the corresponding encoder feature map(s).
-This step produces sparse feature map(s).
+> The appropriate decoder in the `decoder network` upsamples its input feature map(s) using the memorized max-pooling indices from the corresponding encoder feature map(s).

+> This step produces sparse feature map(s).

 > These feature maps are then convolved with a trainable decoder filter bank to produce dense feature maps.

-> A batch normalization step is then applied to each of these maps.
+> Note that the decoder corresponding to the first encoder (closest to the input image) produces a multi-channel feature map, although its encoder input has 3 channels (RGB).
+This is unlike the other decoders in the network which produce feature maps with the same number of size and channels as their encoder inputs.

+Classifier

+> The output of the soft-max classifier is a K channel image of probabilities where K is the number of classes.

 ### 3.1 Decoder Variants